Becoming an Egg Farmer

 If you raise less than 300 birds, you can operate as an unregistered egg farmer.
 Unregistered producers do not require quota, nor are they required to register with EFA.

-It is highly recommended that all unregistered egg farmers apply for a Premise Identification (PID) from Alberta Agriculture and Forestry.
+All unregistered egg farmers are required to apply for a Premise Identification (PID) from Alberta Agriculture and Forestry.

 Can I be an unregistered small flock egg farmer in the city?

 If you live in an urban center, you will need to consult the municipal by-laws to determine if you are allowed to raise chickens in the city, and how many.

 Whether you are registered or unregistered egg farmer, whether you are in a rural or urban setting, raising egg laying hens is a significant responsibility.
 EFA has developed two resources to help individuals and municipalities decide whether urban/backyard egg farming is right for them.
 The Urban Hens Fact Sheet provides basic information and issues to consider, while the Urban Hens Top-Ten Chores outlines the major responsibilities that every egg farmer faces.

 Premise Identification (PID), one of the pillars of traceability, links livestock and poultry to land locations or premises.
 Alberta’s PID Program was established to help protect animals in the event of an emergency, such as a natural disaster or disease outbreak.
 By completing a PID Application and keeping your information up-to-date, you will take an important first step in protecting your animals and those of other Alberta and Canadian producers.